buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 ---
 chapter-number: "03"
 title: "Information Architecture"
-opening-text: "<p class='text--warning'><strong>This is draft content and this is a preview page for my editors.</strong> I’m working on this chapter as we speak, I’ll be releasing it section by section over the next few days.</p>
+opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (20 August), I’ll be releasing it section by section over the next few days.</p>

 <p>In this chapter <strong>I’ll level up the complexity a little</strong>.
 I’ll take the idea of components that I explored in Chapter 2 and develop it to explore the creation of <strong>patterns, reusable solutions to user interface problems that occur frequently</strong>.</p>